enkidevs/curriculum/typescript/introduction/tsc-data-types-ii/tsc-object-type-comparison.md

 [1:Objects]

 All values besides `null` and `undefined` are a form of object in JavaScript.
-A quick test to verify if something is an object is to try and access a property on it and seeing if it errors.
+A quick test to verify if something is an object is to try and access a property on it and see if it errors.

 ```js
 // use anything as x